cortexlabs/cortex/docs/guides/vpc-peering.md

 _WARNING: you are on the master branch, please refer to the docs on the branch that matches your `cortex version`_

 If you are using an internal operator load balancer (i.e. you set `operator_load_balancer_scheme: internal` in your cluster configuration file before creating your cluster), you can use VPC Peering to enable your Cortex CLI to connect to your cluster operator from another VPC so that you may run `cortex` commands.
+Note that because the operator validates that the CLI user is an active IAM user in the same AWS account as the Cortex cluster, it is usually unnecessary to configure the operator's load balancer to be internal.

-If you are using an internal API load balancer (i.e. you set `api_load_balancer_scheme: internal` in your cluster configuration file before creating your cluster), you can use VPC Peering to enable prediction requests from another VPC. _Note: if you intend to create a public endpoint for your internal API load balancer, see our [API Gateway guide](api-gateway.md)._
+If you are using an internal API load balancer (i.e. you set `api_load_balancer_scheme: internal` in your cluster configuration file before creating your cluster) and you disabled API Gateway for your API (i.e. you set `api_gateway: none` in the `networking` field of your api configuration), you can use VPC Peering to enable prediction requests from another VPC.

 This guide illustrates how to create a VPC Peering connection between a VPC of your choice and the Cortex load balancers.